wp-plugins/somatic-framework/readme.txt

 == Changelog ==

 = 1.8.6 =
-* multi-site support.
+* Multi-Site support.
 Activation hook accomodates network-wide scenario.
-* private site option. forces login on front-end to view anything at all.
+* fully private site option. forces login on front-end to view anything at all.
-* disable RSS feed option
+* disable RSS feeds option
 * NEW: filter 'soma_js_vars' allows changes/additions to the variables passed to javascript

 = 1.8.5 =